FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Methodology

-Arrays are widely used in hardware designs to represent memory elements.
-For example, in the AES encryption engine in our experiment, there exist a large number of look-up tables, which are modeled with SMT arrays.
-These arrays are initialized with constant index--value pairs, described by the initial condition in BTOR2.
-For equivalence checking of two hardware designs, there is also the opportunity to unify such constant arrays and the terms that read from these arrays.

-In the first step, we traverse the initial condition described in BTOR2 to collect the constant index--value pairs.
-As illustrated in Figure~\ref{array-simplification}, the initial condition for a constant array is typically specified as layered write operations.
-For example, the first write at node number 13 stores value $01100011$ at array index $00000000$, followed by a another write with value $01111100$ at index $00000001$.
-During preprocessing, our framework interprets write operations in BTOR2 and records the resulted content of each array instance.
+Arrays are commonly used in BTOR2 to model memory elements.
+In \texttt{FORWORD}, we build the index--value map to simulate arrays.
+The initial condition for an array is typically specified as layered write operations in BTOR2, which are extracted and recorded as the initial content of the index--value map.

-Then, for array variables appear in the SMT formula, if any pair of them have the same index and element sort, we will compare their index--value maps.
-If the two contain identical entries for all indices, one is substituted for the other via a global substitution map.
-This substitution avoids maintaining redundant arrays with equivalent functional behavior, reducing representation size without requiring any SMT checking.
+For array variables appear in the SMT formula, if any pair of them have the same index and element sort, we will compare their index--value maps.
+If the two contain identical entries for all indices, one will be substituted for the other via the global substitution map $\theta$.
+This substitution avoids maintaining redundant arrays with equivalent functional behavior, reducing representation sizes without requiring any SMT checking.

-During word-level simulation, we also make use of these stored index--value maps to evaluate the terms that reads from an array using the SMT ``\textit{select}" operator.
-For the SMT ``\textit{store}" operator, a temporary index--value map will be created to capture the write to arrays.
-Furthermore, in the equivalence checking of two terms in the form of:
+During simulation, we also make use of these stored index--value maps to evaluate the terms that reads from an array using the SMT ``\textit{select}" operator.
+For the SMT ``\textit{store}" operator, a temporary index--value map will be created to capture the write semantics.

-where $a_1$, $a_2$ and $a_3$ are three constant arrays and $op$ is an SMT operator, we can simply compare the stored content $T_1$, $T_2$, $T_3$ of these arrays.
-If the following relation holds:

-we can directly unify the two terms $t_1$ and $t_2$ without invoking the SMT solver.
-Specifically, the operator $op$ could be bitvector concatenation, which captures the scenario where a memory in the specification is mapped to two smaller memory elements in the implementation.

-In summary, by statically analyzing array initializations and leveraging the index--value maps, our framework can perform aggressive yet sound simplifications on array-related terms without SMT solver invocation.
-This array-aware unification not only reduces redundancy but also enables efficient detection of functional equivalences that arise in memory modeling.